(formerly known as Eucymatoge fulvida)

 (Photo: courtesy of Donald Hobern, Canberra, Australian Capital Territory)

-The adult moths of this species have forewings each with broken bands of shades of brown, and with a pale spot on the margin.
-The hindwings are similar.
+The adult moths of this species have forewings each with broken bands of shades of brown, and often with a dark spot near the middle, and/or a pale spot at the middle of the margin.
+The hindwings are similar with no dark spot.
+The wing margins are scalloped.
 The wingspan is about 3.5 cms.

 Th species has been found in